Joachimchisom1/Joachimchisom1/README.md

  [![joachimchisom.jpg](https://i.postimg.cc/SNS99Y5j/joachimchisom.jpg)](https://postimg.cc/WtytLzsP)

-   Am an **Experienced software Engineer** with a passion for developing innovative programs and software solutions that meet business demand.
+   I am an **Experienced software Engineer** with a passion for developing innovative programs and software solutions that meet business demand.
 Well-equipped in technology, write code to create systems that are *reliable, Self-Motivated with a strong technical background who possesses self-discipline,* having the ability to organize and present complex solutions